-To evacuate the tank overboard using the macerator, open the valve on the waste discharge thru hull.
+To evacuate the tank overboard using the macerator, open the valve on the waste discharge thru hull located just aft of the Y-valve in the floor storage compartment in front of the console.
 The intake valve will be fully open when the handle is pointing straight up.